 19. Alexa, what’s on my calendar today?
 She’ll search through connected calendars (in the app) like Google Calendar, and pull up your day’s activities while you’re making your cup of coffee in the morning.
 Nice to remember oh…those 400 things parents have to do every day.
 You might even remember to sign that permission slip if you ask in the morning.

 21. Alexa, read my book.
 When Amazon Echo is connected to your Audible account, a number of commands allow you to hear any book read to you through the speaker, plus you can skip chapters, pause, resume, and more.
 However this week, Amazon Echo added the ability to read back books in your Kindle library.
 I wouldn’t use it as an alternative to hearing David Sedaris read Me Talk Pretty One Day, but it could be great for certain non-fiction books where tone isn’t essential.
+It can also read articles, say ones you’ve saved through the Pocket app, which we love.

 22. Alexa, Simon says… Alexa will repeat whatever you say immediately following “Simon says,” which is a really fun trick to play on your kids.
 Especially if you use the Echo’s remote control from another room and suddenly they hear Alexa say, kids, take the trash out.
 I can’t wait to see the looks on their faces.